Looking For a Youthful Look? Contact Us Today for a Face Lift

 What You Should Know About Getting a Facelift

 Having established just how in-demand facelifts are in the U.S., along with the demographic that these procedures appeal to the most, let’s take a moment to discuss what they entail.
-The primary goal of a facelift is to provide patients with a more youthful appearance, according to face lift Los Angeles facial cosmetic surgeons.
+The primary goal of a facelift is to provide patients with a more youthful appearance.
 In short, this means resolving skin problems synonymous with aging, such as sagging or unsightly folds of skin that form on the cheeks and jawline.
 These two particular skin issues, which often stems from a loss of skin elasticity, can happen when individuals are in their late 30s to early 40s.
 For some people, early signs of aging, such as fine lines and wrinkles, can start when they are in their mid-to-late 20s.

-That said, facelifts that are carried out by head and neck doctors Los Angeles and cosmetic surgeons will involve the practitioner making a series of small incisions and pulling back a flap of skin on either side of a patient’s face.
+That said, facelifts that are carried out by ENT doctors in Los Angeles and cosmetic surgeons will involve the practitioner making a series of small incisions and pulling back a flap of skin on either side of a patient’s face.
 From there, they will alter the tissue beneath the surface of the skin.
 Lastly, the practitioner will cut away excess skin and drape the flaps of skin back over the patient’s face before suturing it back into place, typically with dissolvable stitches.

-Of course, the results of a facelift will not be immediately apparent as there will be swelling, bruising, and even some skin discoloration following the procedure, according to many face lift Los Angeles cosmetic surgeons and otolaryngologists.
+Of course, the results of a facelift will not be immediately apparent as there will be swelling, bruising, and even some skin discoloration following the procedure.
 And an article published by the American Society of Plastic Surgeons reveals the same, noting that it can take anywhere from 10 to 14 days for most patients to see any noticeable facial improvements after surgery.
 What’s more, it can take anywhere from 2 to 3 months before their face starts to look and feel normal again insofar as not feeling tight or overly sensitive.

 Why Some Individuals Choose to Undergo Both a Facelift and Platysmaplasty Procedure

 For some people, undergoing a facelift alone does not provide ideal results since the procedure doesn’t do much to resolve wrinkles on their neck.
 And this is where platysmaplasty comes into the picture.
 Also known as a neck lift, platysmaplasty procedures are commonly performed alongside a facelift to allow patients to look more youthful from the neck up.
 For reference, an estimated 53,000 people underwent a neck lift procedure in 2017, according to an article published by the Insider.
-These procedures can significantly reduce the sagging skin and fat deposits that are responsible for wrinkles on a patient’s neck, say many neck lift Los Angeles specialists.
+These procedures can significantly reduce the sagging skin and fat deposits that are responsible for wrinkles on a patient’s neck.

 Cosmetic Surgeon vs. Head and Neck Doctors Los Angeles